SPehsar/ExpenseTracker/README.md

+Prologue
+The PDF version of this file located at:
+You can access the application using the following link:

 Contents
+Prologue	1
 Summary	3
 How It Works	3
 Authentication	3
 When you are in the app	3
+Communication Diagram	4
-The Code	4
+The Code	5
-The technology is being used	4
+The technology is being used	5
-Front End	5
+Front End	6
-Back End	6
+Back End	7
-Need to Know	7
+Need to Know	8
-Moment.js	7
+Moment.js	8
-Ant Design	7
+Ant Design	8
-Features	7
+Features	9
-Redux	8
+Redux	9
-Axios	8
+Axios	9
-Axios vs. Fetch	8
+Axios vs. Fetch	9
-CORS	8
+CORS	9
-Concurrently	8
+Concurrently	10
-Morgan	9
+Morgan	10
 Happy coding!
-9
+10

 Summary
 Expense tracker app is an online app that allows you to log your expenditure and categorize your expenses to figure out the amount you spent or gained.
 It can provide information for certain periods and provide you with the net balance, as we all expect.
 The results appear in a tabular form accordingly.
+You can access the application using the following link:

 How It Works
 This app is a very simple version of budgeting, and it will provide users with a general view of incoming and outgoing money.